nf-core/modules/README.md

 [![Watch on YouTube](http://img.shields.io/badge/youtube-nf--core-FF0000?labelColor=000000&logo=youtube)](https://www.youtube.com/c/nf-core)

 > THIS REPOSITORY IS UNDER ACTIVE DEVELOPMENT.
 SYNTAX, ORGANISATION AND LAYOUT MAY CHANGE WITHOUT NOTICE!
-> PLEASE BE KIND TO OUR CODE REVIEWERS AND SUBMIT ONE PULL REQUEST PER MODULE :)

 A repository for hosting [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) module files containing tool-specific process definitions and their associated documentation.